idanarye/vim-integrake/README.md

 ```
 With this, the keys will be displayed when you are prompted, but the data
 you'll get with the subscript operator is the value of the chosen key.

+When running the task directly, you can also pass the chosen option as an
+argument.

+Integrake.option will also create a task with the same name + a question
+mark(e.g. `:color?` and `:number?`), which will print the currently chosen option.

 WINDOW PREPARATION TASKS